kigsmtua/intercom/README.md

 # Intercom
-Given a list of customers in a text file, Write a program that will read the full list of customers and output the names and user ids of matching customers (within 100km), sorted by User ID (ascending).
+Given a list of customers in a text file, Write a program that will read the full list of customers and output the names and user ids of matching customers (within 100km), sorted by User ID (ascending).</br>

+All code is located in the src directory

 # How